 Frozen veggies are great for stews, soups, stir-frys, and delicious sautéed or as baked veggie sides.
 Frozen veggies are flash-frozen, low in calories, high in fiber, and loaded with all the good vitamins and minerals fresh veggies contain, but at a reduced cost and with a longer shelf life.

 A fantastic source of protein, loaded with vitamins, and low in carbs.
-Eggs make for delicious meals and or snacks, and a dozen eggs costs between $2 and $4.99.
+Eggs make for delicious meals and or snacks, and a dozen eggs cost between $2 and $4.99.